thessaly/phd/phD_EN/about.md

 Easiest way to contact me is via e-mail to [jarancio@fund-cenit.org.ar](mailto:jarancio@fund-cenit.org.ar) or TW, [@cassandreces](www.twitter.com/cassandreces)

-Also, if you happen to be in Buenos Aires and want to talk about `open-anything`, don't hesitate, drop me a line!
+If you happen to be in Buenos Aires and want to talk about **open-anything**, don't hesitate, drop me a line!

 ### .